base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction/intro-to-account-abstraction.md

 ---

-## Prerequisites

-Before reading this guide, you should:

-- Be familiar with modern web development
-- Possess a general understanding of the EVM and smart contracts

----

 ## Objectives

 By the end of this guide you should be able to:

-- Explain how Account Abstraction can improve user experience for onchain apps.
+- Explain how Account Abstraction can improve user experience for onchain apps
-- Describe the difference between contract accounts and EOAs, the limitations of contract accounts, and how EIP-4337 uses `UserOperation`s to mitigate these limitations.
+- Describe the difference between contract accounts and EOAs, the limitations of contract accounts, and how EIP-4337 uses `UserOperation`s to mitigate these limitations
-- Outline how Account Abstraction works, and how users interact with smart contract wallets.
+- Outline how Account Abstraction works, and how users interact with smart contract wallets

 ---